kubeflow/kfp-tekton/samples/trusted-ai/README.md

 1. First, go to the Kubeflow dashboard and create a user namespace.
 The Kubeflow dashboard is the endpoint to your istio-ingressgateway.
 We will be using the namespace `anonymous` for this example.

-2. Compile the trusted-ai pipeline
+2. Compile the trusted-ai pipeline.
+The kfp-tekton SDK will produce a Tekton pipeline yaml definition in the same directory called `trusted-ai.yaml`.
 ```shell
 python trusted-ai.py
 ```